thephpleague/tactician-bundle/README.md

 ```

 ## Configuring Command Handlers
-The most common use case with Tactician is passing a Command to the Command Bus and having it routed to the Command Bus.
+The most common use case with Tactician is passing a Command to the Command Bus and having it routed to the Handler.

 Since handlers often have extra dependencies and are best lazily-loaded, you'll want to register them in the service container.